-Whether you’re a builder or an architect, or you own your own construction company, it’s no secret that marketing is essential to the continued success of your business.
-But creating your own B2B marketing plan can be a daunting task!
+Whether you’re a builder or an architect or you own your own construction company, it’s no secret that marketing is essential to the continued success of your business.
+But creating a marketing plan can be a daunting task!
 That’s why it’s important to break this process down into manageable pieces – and allow yourself to focus your time and energy on high-value lead generation activities.

-Many of the construction business owners we’ve talked to over the years are very much interested in updating their strategies to reflect current best practices and more innovative marketing techniques, but they simply aren’t sure where to start or how to go about it.
-And if that sounds familiar to you, we’re absolutely here to help – so you don’t miss out on another potential client due to lackluster marketing efforts!
+Many of the construction business owners we’ve talked to over the years are very interested in updating their strategies to reflect current best practices and more innovative marketing techniques.
+Still, they simply aren’t sure where to start or how to go about it.
+And if that sounds familiar to you, we’re here to help – so you don’t miss out on another potential client due to lackluster marketing efforts!

-1. Do a deep dive to develop your client personas.
 Before you even take your first step into creating content, focus your energy on building well-crafted buyer personas.
-Buyer personas are semi-fictional representations of your target audience created to help you make better marketing decisions.
+Buyer personas are semi-fictional representations of your target audience designed to help you make better marketing decisions.
 To piece together a persona, start by interviewing a few of your current clients (the ones that best represent your ideal buyer) and use the feedback to create a “person” whose character traits align with those of your target audience.

-2. Devote time and funding to your brand.
 Branding goes hand in hand with your website design and social presence.
-For construction companies, branding is especially important, as it will help you define your value proposition and differentiate you from your competitors.
+For construction companies, branding is essential, as it will help you define your value proposition and positioning strategy, helping to differentiate you from your competitors.
 Moreover, it will steer your products and services away from being viewed as a commodity, a challenge seldom addressed in many construction company marketing campaigns.

 Once you’ve fleshed out your target buyer personas, review your current branding to make sure it aligns with your new insights.
 During this process, you should ask yourself these questions: